eclipse-sumo/sumo/docs/web/docs/Tools/Drt.md

 in sumo and don't need this tool.
 See [Taxi](../Simulation/Taxi.md) and the respective [Taxi service tutorial ](../Tutorials/TaxiService.md).

-The tool requires python3 and the python LP (Linear Programming) modeler [PuLP](https://coin-or.github.io/pulp/).
+The tool requires python3 and the python LP (Linear Programming) modeler [PuLP](https://coin-or.github.io/pulp/) at least in version 2.0.
+Please do not install the python3-pulp package on ubuntu 20.04 (or earlier) use pip instead.

 The minimal call is: